ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 grep -A1 abstractText test_eupmc/eupmc_results.json
 ```

 These tools are useful in getting some first idea of the content of files, but ContentMine provides some more advanced tools in later stages of the pipeline ([ami](../ami/ami-tutorial.md)).
-For now we continue with more advanced queries.
+For now we continue with more queries with getpapers.

 ### Getting pdfs and other files

-PDF files can be retrieved by adding a ```-p``` flag to the query:
+PDF files can be retrieved by adding a ```-p``` flag to the query.
+Please note, that a very **generic query** will result in a **huge number of results**.
+Unless intended, you can cancel a search with ```Ctrl+C``` in the command line.

 ```bash
 getpapers -q 'dinosaurs' --api eupmc -o test_eupmc -p